twgh/xcgui/README-en.md

 [xcgui.dll](https://github.com/twgh/xcgui/blob/main/help/XCGUI.dll)

-When the program is running, you need to put "XCGUI.dll" in the help folder in the program running directory.It is best to put it in the C:\Windows\System32 directory, so that there is no need to put the dll in the program running directory.
+When the program is running, you need to put "XCGUI.dll" in the program running directory.

+It is best to put it in the C:\Windows\System32 directory, so that there is no need to put the dll in the program running directory.

 # Example